New Study Shows Withdrawal Symptoms Can Occur From Heavy Marijuana Use

 The new study was published recently in the journal Drug and Alcohol Dependence.

 If you or someone you love is struggling with marijuana use, Fountain Hills Recovery is here to help.
-Contact us confidentially to discuss your treatment options.
+We offer personalized marijuana treatment that focuses on your unique needs and triggers.
+Contact us confidentially to discuss your treatment options today.